+Many people always face the “Minecraft Realms could not invite” error.
 The issue usually resolves itself after trying to invite your friend after a few times.
 If that’s not the case for you, here are a few fixes.

 One primary reason for this error is playing the old version of the Minecraft game.

-It’s important to note that the world you create in Minecraft Realms is regularly backed up.
+It’s important to note that the world you create in Realms is regularly backed up.
 This may or may not be a feature with other custom servers.
 Depending on the subscription, you can also access minigames and adventure maps.

 Pro-Tip: Remember that Minecraft Bedrock and Minecraft Java are two different versions of the same game.
 They differ in terms of features and versatility.
 Crossplay will not work if you have a friend on Java and you’re on Bedrock (or vice versa).

-As obvious as this sounds, restarting the game (or launcher in the case of PC) might fix the issue immediately.
+Restarting the game (or launcher in the case of PC) might fix the issue immediately.
 The game or launcher’s resources might have minor bugs interrupting online play.

 Double-Check The Usernames

 Again, relaunch the game and ask your friend to do the same.
 Carefully enter the username to avoid errors.

 Change Privacy Settings

 This one could be a bit unlikely, but it’s worth checking if the apparent fixes did not work out for you.

 So, you might be failing to invite your friend because of privacy/safety issues within your Xbox account.
 This also applies to the Java edition if you use a Microsoft account to sign in.

 Here’s how you can check the privacy settings for your Xbox account and possibly resolve this situation.

 From there, click on your profile icon in the upper right corner of the page.

 Microsoft might ask you to log in again and verify your account by sending you an e-mail.

-3. Once you land on the Privacy & online safety page, click on Xbox Series X|S, Xbox One, and Windows 10 devices Online Safety link.
+Once you land on the Privacy & Online Safety page, click on Xbox Series X|S, Xbox One, and Windows 10 devices Online Safety link.

 Make sure that all of the options are allowed, then click on submit at the bottom of the page.
 This will save the changes.

 Update The Game

 You may have an outdated version of Minecraft that leads to multiplayer issues from time to time.
 It’s also possible that your friend is on a different game version.

 Remember, you should be playing the exact version of the game.
 If you’re on Bedrock, your friend also needs that version, and vice versa.